SukkaW/rollup-plugin-swc/README.md

       include: /\.[mc]?[jt]sx?$/, // default
       exclude: /node_modules/, // default
       tsconfig: 'tsconfig.json', // default
+      // tsconfig: false, // You can also prevent `rollup-plugin-swc` from reading tsconfig.json, see below
       // And add your swc configuration here!
       // "filename" will be ignored since it is handled by rollup
       jsc: {}